abhishekkumar269/web-scraping-portfolio/Cricbuzz.com/README.md

-# NSE Stock Data Scraper 📊
+# Cricbuzz Live Score Scraper 🏏

 ## 📌 Overview
     This project scrapes stock market data from the **NSE (National Stock Exchange of India)** website using Python.